moss-l/bhs-js-testing/boolean-simplification.md

 ```

 Assuming the code was right before, this doesn’t change it’s behavior
-all.
-And because each `if` statement contained a `return` clause, we
+at all.
+And because each `if` statement contained a `return` clause,
-know for certain that as soon as one of the test conditions is true we
+we know for certain that as soon as one of the test conditions was
-will return from the function and the other `if` statements will not
+true it would return from the function and the other `if` statements
-get a chance to execute.
-So this is certainly logically equivalent.
+would not get a chance to execute.
+So this is certainly logically
+equivalent.

 You might also notice that we don’t have a plain `else` clause here.
 That’s fine—if none of the test conditions are true then we will fall